Building Altruistic and Moral AI Agent with Brain-inspired Emotional Empathy Mechanisms: Brain-inspired emotional empathy-driven Altruistic Decision-making Algorithm

 where $O_{emp}$ characterizes the emotional state of an agent.
 When the agent is in a negative emotional state (negative emotional neurons firing), $O_{emp}$ = -1; otherwise, $O_{emp}$ = 0.

-The decision module consists of fully connected state neurons that represent the environment and action neurons.
+The decision-making module consists of fully connected state neurons and action neurons.
 The action neurons employ population coding, with each action represented by a group of 50 neurons, and the behavior with the highest number of neuron population fires will be executed.
-The agent interacts autonomously with the moral decision-making environment, which includes the agent's own tasks $R_{self-task}$ as well as the explicit information of others.
-The explicit information from others as the emotional outward information is processed through the affective empathy module to yield an empathy reward $DA_{in-emp}$.
-Here, we draw on normative ethics from moral theory~\cite{dignum2017responsible}, using consequentialism/utilitarianism principle to guide the agent's behavior.
-Utilitarianism emphasizes that the assessment of moral behavior is based on the consequences of actions, meaning that the correct behavior is that which produces the best outcomes, maximizing the interests of both oneself and others~\cite{hauser2007dissociation}.
-Based on this, we design the moral reward function to simultaneously consider agent's own task and intrinsic reward from empathy.
+The agent's rewards during environmental interactions comprise both self-task objectives $R_{self-task}$ and empathic reward signals $DA_{in-emp}$.
+Here, we draw upon normative ethics from moral theory~\cite{dignum2017responsible}, considering altruistic behavior as an agent's obligation or duty.
+Accordingly, we design the moral reward function to simultaneously consider both the agent's own tasks and the intrinsic reward derived from empathizing with others, while amplifying the weight of intrinsic altruistic rewards to drive preferentially altruistic behavior.

-In this paper, we use reward-modulated STDP (R-STDP)~\cite{Eugene2007} to adjust the connection weights between state and action neurons, thereby optimize the moral decision-making strategy.
+In this paper, we use reward-modulated STDP (R-STDP)~\cite{Eugene2007} to adjust the connection weights between state and action neurons, thereby optimize the decision-making strategy.
 R-STDP uses synaptic eligibility trace $e$ to store temporary information of STDP.
 The eligibility trace accumulates the STDP $\Delta w_{STDP}$ and decays with a time constant $\tau_e=10ms$~\cite{Eugene2007}.

 where $A^+=0.5,A^-=0.45$ denote the learning rate, $\tau ^+=\tau^-=20ms$ are time constant.
 Then, synaptic weights are updated when a delayed reward $R_{moral}$ is received, as Eq.~\ref{eq9} shown.